Skip to content ↓

 Integration

-The children are very much a part of the Darell School Community.
-They register every day with a mainstream class, join the mainstream children for playtimes and lunch times, assemblies, performances and other school events as appropriate.
-In addition, each child has a level of integration that is appropriate to their needs. .
-Groups of mainstream children may also join the children in Walker class and Newton class for some sessions as part of our integration program.
+The children are very much a part of the Darell School community.
+As appropriate, the children register every day with a mainstream class, join the mainstream children for playtimes and lunch times, assemblies, performances and other school events as appropriate.
+In addition, each child has a level of integration that is appropriate to their needs.
+Groups of or individual mainstream children may also join the children in Walker class and Newton class for some sessions as part of our reverse integration program.

 Involving parents